 Each player can move pieces from either player (Jed Stone, 1982).

 Found in Popeye.
 Normally, the set of allowed promotions is determined by the fairy conditions and by any fairy piece appearing in the starting position.
 PromOnly lets you override this.
 To allow a pawn to move to the promotion rank but stay a pawn, use PromOnly P. Fairy pieces cannot be specified at the moment, sorry.
 For technical reasons, the PromOnly letters are English-S even if you use a language command.

 In Jacobi, if PromOnly is set but no piece is given, then a pawn cannot move to its promotion rank (equivalent to Popeye's NoWhitePromotion + NoBlackPromotion).
 I don't think that this condition should be used because the natural meaning of "No promotions" is probably "PromOnly P" (assuming there are no Berolina pawns).
 This is the meaning in WinChloe.
 In Popeye's interpretation, it's not clear whether a pawn on its 7th rank gives check or not.
 Popeye is inconsistent about it (and Jacobi also).

-Found in Popeye.
-After a capture, rebirth is delayed until the next ply.
-Created to obtain Circe Parrain = Circe LastMove Equipollents.
-To compute the rebirth piece and square, the captured piece and its square come from the last ply, and the rest of the information comes from the current ply (the piece cloned, the piece used for couscous, the exchange square for Platzwechsel, and the motion for equipollents).
+Found in Popeye with the name Circe LastMove.
+After a capture, rebirth is delayed until the next move (meaning the next time a piece is played, whatever the side).
+Created to obtain Circe Parrain = Circe WaitMove Equipollents.
+To compute the rebirth piece and square, the captured piece and its square come from the last move, and the rest of the information comes from the current move (the piece cloned, the piece used for Couscous, the exchange square for Platzwechsel, and the motion for Equipollents).